harrycresswell/harry/site/content/articles/type-emojis-on-mac.md

 date: 2018-03-26T13:28:18+01:00
 tags: ["Process"]
 slug: emoji-mac
-description: "The all important emoji shortcut, which brings up the emoji panel, so you can type them anywhere you like"
+description: "The all important Emoji shortcut, which fires open the Emoji panel, so you can Emoji away to your heart’s content."
 ---

 {{< intro >}}It’s hard to avoid Emoji’s these days.
 Whether you like using them on not they’re a great way to help visually communicate your thoughts and ideas.{{< /intro >}}